sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-aba-problem/index.md

 It turns out, one of the cases where Rust's ownership model isn't enough is lock-free code.

-Normally, every value has a single owner, and when that owner goes out of scope, Rust calls `drop()` to first execute its desctructor and then free its memory.
+Normally, every value has a single owner, and when that owner goes out of scope, Rust calls `drop()` to first execute its destructor and then free its memory.
 If we're using a `Mutex`, we can rest assured that while one thread is mutating or destroying a node in our data structure, no other thread can hold a reference to it.

 If we want to do this the lock-free way, we'd use a CAS (Compare-And-Swap) loop instead of a Mutex.
-This way, multiple threads could read and modify different nodes in data structure simultaneously, without waiting for one another.
+This way, multiple threads could read and modify different nodes in the data structure simultaneously, without waiting for one another.

 ## What CAS Guarantees